talha1230/git_repo/README.md

 Web Developer
 -------------

-am passionate about coding and take pride in creating efficient, user-friendly, and visually appealing software.
+I am passionate about coding and take pride in creating efficient, user-friendly, and visually appealing software.
 My eagerness to learn new technologies and programming languages has led me to actively seek out opportunities to expand my skillset.
 I am always looking for opportunities to work on projects that challenge me and help me grow as a developer.
 I am highly organized, detail-oriented, and efficient in my work.
 I am comfortable working in a team environment, as well as taking on individual projects and tasks.
 I have excellent communication and interpersonal skills, which have been honed through my academic and personal projects.

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [talha935523@gmail.com](mailto:talha935523@gmail.com)